gezmisozkan/database-3Kan/README.md

 ### **Features**

 - **User Authentication**:
-  - Users can sign up and log in using SQLite for authentication.
+  - Users can sign up and log in using MySQL for authentication.
 - **Team Management**:
   - View and manage football teams and matches using MySQL.
 - **Interactive Interface**: